madrury/madrury.github.io/_posts/2016-06-09-python-extension-modules.markdown

 categories: jekyll update
 ---

 I like to solve [project euler](https://projecteuler.net/) problems using python.
 Over time, I've bult up a small library of helper routines that are useful for many different problems.
-Since these routines get used so often, I thought they would be a nice to try my hand at rewriting them in C as a python extension module.
+Since these routines get used so often, I thought they would be ideal canidates to try my hand at writing them as a python C extension module.

+A C extension module is a python module, only written in C.  The main python runtime, the program that interpretes and runs python programs, is written is C (it's often refered to as `cpython`).
+It is possible to write a python module as a collection of C functions that is interacts directly with the python runtime, which are then callable from a running python interpreter.
+For tasks requiring heavy computation, this can result in considerable speedups to many algorithms (computationally heavy parts of numpy and scipy, for example, are written as C extension modules).

-In this post I will be using python 3, I believe there are a few minor details that are different if you are writing extension modules for python 2.
+In this post I will be using python 3; I believe there are a few minor details that are different if you are writing extension modules for python 2.

 The Problem
 -----------

 [Many](https://projecteuler.net/problem=77) [problems](https://projecteuler.net/problem=87) from project euler benifit from having an aprori list of prime numbers.
-Calling a function `primes_less_than(n)`, which returns a list of all the prime numbers less than a positive integer $$n$$, is a good first step to many problems.
+For these, calling a function `primes_less_than(n)`, which returns a list of all the prime numbers less than a positive integer $$n$$, is a good first step to constructing a solution.

-An efficient algorithm for producing such a list is the Sieve of Eratosthenes, which goes like this
+An efficient algorithm for producing such a list is the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes), which goes like this

   - Initalize a boolean list of length $$n$$, which we will use to record whether or not each integer is prime.
   - Zero and one are not prime.
   - Two is prime, mark it as such.
-All multiples of two are not prime, mark them so.
+All other multiples of two are not prime, mark them so.
   - The next unmarked number is not divisible by any of the primes we have already marked, so it must be prime; mark it, then mark all its multiples as not prime.
 (In the first case, this number is three).
   - Repeat the above procedure until the list is exhausted.

 There is one minor optimization to the above algorithm that it is always worth employing.
 When we find a prime $$p$$ we have, in previous steps, marked as non-prime all multiples of all primes in the interval $$\left[ 0, p \right]$$.
-This means that we must have found all non-primes less than $$p^2$$. for any composite number $$< p^2$$ must be divisible by some number $$< \sqrt{p^2} = p$$.
+This means that we must have found all non-primes less than $$p^2$$, for any composite number $$< p^2$$ must be divisible by some number $$< \sqrt{p^2} = p$$.
 So, when marking mulitples of a prime $$p$$, we can start marking at $$p^2$$.

 Here's a pure python implementation of this algorithm